Slack is a cloud team collaboration service with a number of tools for online calls, file sharing, etc.

 In the Data Integration product, Slack connections are supported only for packages, which use a new data integration runtime.

-Make sure you select the Use new runtime checkbox on the tab bar if you want to use Slack in your package.
-You need to select this checkbox each time you create a new data integration package.
+Make sure that the Use new runtime checkbox is selected on the tab bar if you want to use Slack in your package.

-Skyvia does not support incremental updates when replicating Slack data.
+- Skyvia does not support Synchronization for Slack objects.

 When creating a Slack connection you simply log in with Slack.
 The OAuth authentication token is stored on the Skyvia server.
 Your Slack account login and password are not stored on the Skyvia server.